!We embrace equality, diversity, and inclusiveness in our lab!

 Rejection doesn’t feel good; it hurts.
 I know this from my own experiences.
 We should never judge our value as human beings based on how many offers or rejections we receive.
 The association between graduate school application outcomes and your value is just a silly illusion (you may not think so, but it is).
 I wish I could send each one of you a personal message, but that may take me weeks, if not months.

 A rejection from a lab can be due to many reasons, considering various factors.
 For this lab, research interest fit, and readiness are often the major ones.
 For example, if you have never done research in relevant areas, it is hard to convince me that you know what you are committing to for the next 4 or 5 years and for your career!
 Look, a PhD often means a devotion to a field, so think about it carefully.
-Also, if you have little knowledge in the methodologies used in this lab – I know it may not be your fault – it will take quite some time for you to learn them; you will need to convince me how a 4-year PhD program is enough.
+Also, if you have little knowledge in the methodologies used in this lab – I know it may not be your fault – it will take quite some time for you to learn them; you will need to convince me how a 4-year PhD program is sufficient.
 Lastly, sometimes, I just don’t see how what I can provide is suitable for you.

 Please do not let a rejection from a person you barely know, in this case, me, hurt your self-esteem because it simply shouldn’t.